angel-mora/web-static-lephucr/content/chatgpt_history/building-confidence-after-breakups.md

 tags: []
 created: '2025-07-19'
 updated: '2025-07-19'
-summary:
+summary: "\U0001F64B **You:**  Improve confidence and self steem of someone so they have tools to deal with breakups or open relationships"
 draft: false
 ---

 # Building Confidence After Breakups

-## ✅ TODOs

-## 📌 Summary
-Improve confidence and self steem of someone so they have tools to deal with breakups or open relationships

 ## 🧠 Full Chat

+🙋 **You:**

 Improve confidence and self steem of someone so they have tools to deal with breakups or open relationships

+---

+🤖 **Assistant:**

 Building confidence and self-esteem to navigate breakups or open relationships requires both internal work and practical strategies.
 Here are some key areas to focus on: